LACMTA/archive-metro_gtfs/README.md

 NOTE: This archive uses LFS to store a large file offsite.
 This file will be missing from the ZIP archive.
+We are working with GitHub to resolve this issue
 =================================

 GTFS for Los Angeles County Metro